-Bell Labs has its roots in the consolidation of several engineering departments within the American Telephone & Telegraph (AT&T) company and the Western Electric company, the manufacturing organization for the Bell System.
+Nokia Bell Labs has its roots in the consolidation of several engineering departments within the American Telephone & Telegraph (AT&T) company and the Western Electric company, the manufacturing organization for the Bell System.
 These departments had been tasked with overcoming the day-to-day engineering challenges of building a national communications network.
-But as large parts of that network were deployed and the emerging telephone business took hold in the 1920’s, attention increasingly turned to exploring fundamental areas of science likely to shape the future of the industry.
+But as large parts of that network were deployed and the emerging telephone business took hold in the 1920s, attention increasingly turned to exploring fundamental areas of science likely to shape the future of the industry.

 Adapting to Changing Market Dynamics

-Significant changes occurred in 1984 when, as a consequence of a divestiture agreement with the U.S. Government, AT&T Corporation divested itself of its local exchange companies and the Bell System as it was known, ceased to exist.
+Significant changes occurred in 1984 when, as a consequence of a divestiture agreement with the U.S. Government, AT&T Corporation divested itself of its local exchange companies and the Bell System as it was known ceased to exist.
 As part of the divestiture agreement, AT&T Technologies assumed the business of Western Electric and Bell Laboratories.
-Concurrently, several thousand Bell Laboratories employees were split-off to form Bellcore, the organization established to provide research and technical functions for the newly independent local exchange carriers.
+Concurrently, several thousand Bell Laboratories employees were split off to form Bellcore, the organization established to provide research and technical functions for the newly independent local exchange carriers.